NEWS

 Representative Image Source: A pair of Magellanic Penguins shown on a red and green field with mountains in the distance.
 (Getty Images)

-In a study published in the journal called Antarctic Science, she and her team of researchers revealed that the rugged Falklands were once home to a lush rainforest.
-Back in 2020, Thomas was out for a field investigation for a project in the Falklands when a fellow researcher sent her word that a tuft of tree trunks had been unearthed at the Tussac House, a living facility for the elderly.
-The building stands at the foreshore of Stanley Harbour, the capital of the eastern Falklands islands.
-“We report the discovery of a buried lignitic deposit during excavations for the foundations of the Tussac House,” the researchers wrote in the study.
+In a study published in Antarctic Science, Dr. Thomas and her team revealed that the rugged Falkland Islands were once home to a lush rainforest.
+While conducting a field investigation in 2020, Thomas received news from a fellow researcher about the discovery of ancient tree trunks unearthed at Tussac House, a senior living facility on the shores of Stanley Harbour, the capital of the eastern Falklands.
+“We report the discovery of a buried lignitic deposit during excavations for the foundations of the Tussac House,” the researchers noted in their study.

 “These were so well preserved, they looked like they'd been buried the day before, but they were in fact extremely old,” Thomas, who is a physical geography expert at the University of Southampton, described in a statement.
 She added that this unexpected discovery immediately piqued their interest because the Falklands are known as a treeless and barren place.